Shaheed-colab/ML_CLASSIFICATION_PROJECT/README.md

 # ML_CLASSIFICATION_PROJECT
-Its used to the data of "Iris_flowers"
+Its used for ml classification datasets